pimoroni/pidi-plugins/pidi-display-pil/README.md

-# pidi PIL display plugin
+# PiDi Display Plugin for PIL-based image output

 This plugin renders album art and transport information to a PIL image for display.